-TL;DR: Claude Code exports OTLP logs, metrics, and traces if a handful of env vars are set before a session starts.
-A local otel-collector writes the raw export to JSONL, and a small polling sidecar turns that into a claude_usage.csv (model, cost, tokens, tool calls) with nothing to trigger by hand.
+TL;DR: Claude Code exports OTLP logs, metrics, and traces if a handful of env vars are set before a session starts, traces need one extra beta flag on top of the others, easy to miss since nothing errors if you skip it.
+A local otel-collector writes the raw export to JSONL, and a small polling sidecar turns that into claude_usage.csv (model, cost, tokens, tool calls) and claude_spans.csv (the call tree: interaction -> tool -> llm_request), with nothing to trigger by hand.
 Repo here.

 The Goal